-Available positions are posted on Emory's website with a summarized job description that includes the minimum and preferred qualifications for the job.
+Available positions are posted on Emory University's Career Opportunities page with a summarized job description that includes the minimum and preferred qualifications for the job.

 VICE PRESIDENT, HEALTH PROGRAMS